canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 - Use [can-stache-bindings.event] to listen to an event on an element and call a method in `can-stache`.
 For example, the following calls `doSomething()` when the `<div>` is clicked:

      ```html
-     <div on:click="doSomething(%event)"> ... </div>
+     <div on:click="doSomething(scope.event)"> ... </div>
      ```

-     Notice that it also passed the event object with `%event`.
+     Notice that it also passed the event object with [can-stache/keys/scope#scope_event scope.event].

-- To prevent a form from submitting, call `event.preventDefault()`.
+- To prevent a form from submitting, call [event.preventDefault()](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
-- [Kefir.fromPromise](https://rpominov.github.io/kefir/#from-promise) returns a stream from the resolved value of a promise.
+- [Kefir.fromPromise](https://kefirjs.github.io/kefir/#from-promise) returns a stream from the resolved value of a promise.
-- [Kefir.combine](https://rpominov.github.io/kefir/#combine) takes a list of passive streams where the combinator will not be called when the passive streams emit a value.
+- [Kefir.combine](https://kefirjs.github.io/kefir/#combine) takes a list of passive streams where the combinator will not be called when the passive streams emit a value.
-- `Kefir.concat` concatenates streams so events are produced in order.
+- [Kefir.concat](https://kefirjs.github.io/kefir/#concat) concatenates streams so events are produced in order.
   ```js
   var a = Kefir.sequentially(100, [0, 1, 2]);
   var b = Kefir.sequentially(100, [3, 4, 5]);